nakimoto/nakimoto.github.io/projects/jabsom-hpc.md

   - Super Computing
 summary: I built and HPC for the biosciences lab at JABSOM.
 ---
->In the summer of 2020 I started working at the **Biosciences lab** at **John A. Burns School of Medicine** as an udergraduate research assistant.
+>In the summer of 2020 I started working at the **Biosciences Expmed lab** at **John A. Burns School of Medicine** as an udergraduate research assistant.
 I worked on building an HPC for the lab to use, in order to process high quality imaging data more efficiently.
 I put together several servers and I installed *Centos*, *gulp*, and *slurm* on them.
 I also upgraded all the hard drives as well as the ram.
 We had sixteen servers all with 320gb of ram and twenty four terabytes of storage each.

 >After it was all said and done, I named the HPC "**Bubbles**"!

+If you'd like mor einformation about the Expmed lab: *http://www.expmed.org*